-The most current definition establishes cumulative 1,000 mL as a diagnostic criterion for PPH, regardless of the mode of delivery.(1) However, especially if accompanied by risk factors, blood losses greater than 500 mL after vaginal deliveries should be considered abnormal.
-Losses above 1,000 mL are classified as severe PPH and greater than 2,000 mL as massive hemorrhage, usually accompanied by a hemoglobin drop ≥ 4 g/dL, coagulopathy and the need for massive transfusion.(10) Decreases in hematimetric indices (hemoglobin, hematocrit) are late and do not reflect the hematological state of the moment.
-They are representative of blood loss only about four hours after the onset of hemorrhage hence, clinically limited.(11) In addition, gestational hypervolemia delays the onset of the first signs of hypovolemic shock, especially among healthy pregnant women.
-In these, hemodynamic changes occur only after losses greater than 20% -30% of blood volume (1,500 to 2,000 mL).
+The most current definition establishes cumulative 1,000 mL as a diagnostic criterion for PPH, regardless of the mode of delivery.(1) However, especially if accompanied by risk factors, blood losses greater than 500 mL after vaginal deliveries may be considered abnormal.
+Losses above 1,000 mL can be classified as severe PPH and those greater than 2,000 mL as massive hemorrhage, usually accompanied by a hemoglobin drop ≥ 4 g/dL, coagulopathy and the need for massive transfusion.(10) Decreases in hematimetric indices (hemoglobin, hematocrit) are late and do not immediately reflect blood loss.
+As these are representative of blood loss only about four hours after the onset of hemorrhage, they are of limited use in the management of acute and severe PPH.(11) In addition, gestational hypervolemia delays the onset of the first signs of hypovolemic shock, especially among healthy pregnant women.
+In these, hemodynamic changes occur only after losses greater than 20%-30% of blood volume (1,500 to 2,000 mL).
 In view of the clinical evidence of blood loss above the usual, there must not be delays in the institution of treatment.(6)

-Strategies for diagnosing and estimating volume loss include visual estimates, weighing of compresses, collecting devices and clinical parameters, including the shock index.

-Although the visual estimate of blood loss is simple and quick, it is subjective and underestimates voluminous losses by up to 2-3 times.(12) Figure 1 shows some visual parameters for quantifying the bleeding present in surgical dressings, sheets and puddles.
+Strategies for diagnosing and estimating volume loss are varied and include visual estimates, weighing of pads, collecting devices and clinical parameters, among which the shock index (SI) stands out.
+Although the visual estimate of blood loss is simple and quick, it is subjective and underestimates voluminous losses by up to 2-3 times.(12) Figure 1 shows some visual parameters for quantifying the bleeding present in surgical packs, sheets and puddles.